statamic/docs/content/collections/docs/deploying.md

 - [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) – When working with a team (and even when by yourself) it's a good practices to follow a standardized workflow for working with git.
 We recommend Gitflow.

 - [Statamic Docker Containers](/installing/docker) – Want to use Docker container?

+- [Zero Downtime Deployment Tips](/tips/zero-downtime-deployments#understanding-zero-downtime-deployment-file-structure) - If you plan on using a zero downtime deployment tool like [Envoyer](https://envoyer.io/), [Deployer](https://deployer.org/), etc. be sure to read our tips & tricks guide.